tsnellgrove/css_cheat_sheet/css_cheat_sheet/css_to_do.md

 day 6:
 	- learn about a styles; struggling with applying li styles day 7:
-	- more li; image bullets; forms next!
+	- more li formatting; image bullets; forms next! day 8:
+	- forms styling!!
+Alignment and float next